UNHCLE/UNHCLE/README.md

 Run `python3 siam-correct-cook-dtw-comment.py` to start training the UNHCLE model.
 Models are saved as `.pth` extensions which can be easily saved and loaded using `torch.load()`.

-The model will be evaluated every epoch and is trained for 100 epochs.
+The model is trained for 100 epochs.

+For evaluation, set batch_size = 1 and use appropriate feature files in dataloader and training code.